bitobrian/GuildBlaster_DiscordBot/README.md

 </ul>
 <br>
 <h2>Notes</h2>
-You will need Visual Studio supporting .net 4.5 framework in order to build the solution.You will also need the latest and greatest that can properly access NuGet.
+You will need Visual Studio supporting .net 4.5 framework in order to build the solution.
+You will also need the latest and greatest that can properly access NuGet.
 The packages should download upon opening the solution.